ghga-de/nf-platypusindelcalling/README.md

 **tumor**: The path to the tumor file

 **control**: The path to the control file, if there is no control will be kept blank.

+## Data Requirements

+All VCF and BED files need to be indexed with tabix!

+[This section is for further]

 ## Documentation